 _OLD environment variables.

-In order to get a almost-zero-downtime, I would have made sure to keep the old and new MinIO instances replicated until the move was over.
-The only problem with the whole migration is the DNS change: I cannot precisely know how much time that will take: after the migration was over and the DNS entries propagated, if some people were hitting the old IP (e.g., old DNS entries), the old and new clusters would have become out-of-sync.
-To mitigate that, I could have chosen to “cut” the old cluster just to make sure that case never happens.
+In order to get almost-zero-downtime, I would have made sure to keep the old and new MinIO instances replicated until the move was over.
+The only problem with the whole migration is the DNS change.
+I cannot precisely know when the propagation will take.
+After completing the migration and assuming that all the DNS entries are propagated, if for some reason people keep hitting the old IP due to outdated DNS entries, the old and new clusters would have become out-of-sync.
+To mitigate that issue, I could have chosen to “cordon” the old cluster just to make sure that this case never happens.